kingbob-official/ERC20-Adaptor/README.md

 ```

 ## Licensing
-ERC20 Adapter is licensed under the OSL Open Software License v3.0, also included in our repository in the LICENSE file.
+ERC20 Adapter is licensed under the [Open Software License ("OSL") v.
+3.0](https://opensource.org/licenses/OSL-3.0), also included in our repository in the LICENSE file.